nginxinc/nginx-amplify-doc/amplify-guide.md

 You shouldn't see consecutive notifications about the same alert over and over again.
 Instead there will be digest information sent out *every 30 minutes*, describing which alerts were generated and which ones were cleared.

-**Note.** For the thresholds you should currently use exact measurement units as described in the [**Metrics and Metadata**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#metrics-and-metadata) section below.

 **Note.** Gauges are *averaged* over the interval configured in the ruleset.
 Counters are *summed up*.
 Currently that's not user configurable and these are the only reduce functions available for configuring metric thresholds.

 **Note.** Emails are sent using [AWS SES](https://aws.amazon.com/ses/).
 Make sure your mail relay accepts their traffic.
+Also make sure to verify the specified email and check the verification status in the Account menu.

-### Settings
+### Account Settings

-The **Settings** option in the "hamburger" menu at the top right corner of the web interface describes global settings.
+The **Account** option in the "hamburger" menu at the top right corner of the web interface contains various important settings.

+First of all, you can always check the information you provided upon signing up, and edit specific fields.

+You can also see the current limits such as "maximum number of agents", "maximum number of custom dashboards", etc.

-Global settings are used to set account-wide behavior for:
+The global settings section is used to enable or disable account-wide behavior for:

-  * Analyzing NGINX configuration files
+  * NGINX configuration files analysis
-  * Checking NGINX configuration syntax
+  * Periodic NGINX configuration syntax checking with "nginx -t"
-  * Checking SSL certs and configuration
+  * Analyzing SSL certs

-Local settings are accessible via the "Settings" icon that can be found when a particular system's tile is extended to the right.
+Per-system settings are accessible via the "Settings" icon that can be found for a particular system in the [**Inventory**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#inventory).

-Local settings override the global settings on a per-object basis.
-If you generally prefer to monitor your NGINX configurations on all but some specific systems, you can uncheck the corresponding settings in the local settings menu.
+Per-system settings override the global settings.
+If you generally prefer to monitor your NGINX configurations on all but some specific systems, you can uncheck the corresponding settings in the per-system settings menu.

+Last but not least, in the **Emails** section you will find the information about the emails currently registered with your account, and whether they are verified or not.
+The alert notifications are only sent to verified emails.

 <!-- /section:4 -->